justengland/phantom-lambda-template/README.md

 # PhantomJS Lambda Template

-This is a reference implementation of running [PhantomJS](http://phantomjs.org/) on [AWS Lambda](http://aws.amazon.com/lambda/) with a pipeline.
+This is a reference implementation of running [PhantomJS](http://phantomjs.org/) on [AWS Lambda](http://aws.amazon.com/lambda/) deployed with [AWS CodePipeline](https://aws.amazon.com/codepipeline/).

 ## Background
-PhantomJS needs to be compiled for the OS you plan on running it.
-Until now this whole project has been painful because of that fact.
+PhantomJS needs to be compiled for the OS you plan on running it and this can be painful because of that fact.
 This could be circumvented with a build server, which is a very personal decision and it was hard to commit to a build server for this little project.
-Now with CodeBuild, this has become a trivial matter.
-So we are using AWS Developer tools 100%, AWS created a great [walk through: Automating Deployment of Lambda-based Applications](http://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html)
+Now with [AWS CodeBuild](http://aws.amazon.com/codebuild/), this has become a trivial matter.
+So we are using AWS Developer tools 100%, AWS created a great
+[walk through: Automating Deployment of Lambda-based Applications](http://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html)
 I have done my best to automate the walk through, so its simple and repeatable.